gravem/dnd-monster-lookup/README.md

 Feel free to request additional features or improvements if you find this app useful!
 Planned updates include:

 - **Advanced Filtering:** Filter monsters based on specific criteria like challenge rating or type.
-- **Spell Lookups:** Add an integrated spell search function to get more information on spells used by the monsters.
+- ~~**Spell Lookups:** Add an integrated spell search function to get more information on spells used by the monsters.~~
-- **Dark Mode:** A mystical dark theme for those who prefer darker aesthetics.
+- **Light mode:** A lighter clean mode for those who find this obsidian look a bit too angsty.

 ## Usage